Routing

 2. Find the needed ID routing configuration and click on it.

-4. Click on New condition.
+4. Click on New condition and name it.

 5. Add Rule, Metadata rule or Rule group.